Wisconsin Republican Party says hackers stole $2.3 million

 Hitt said the FBI is investigating.
 FBI spokesman Leonard Peace did not immediately return a message seeking comment.

-“There’s no doubt RPW is now at a disadvantage with that money being gone,” Hitt said.
-The party and campaign needs money late in the race to make quick decisions, he said.
+The attack was discovered less than two weeks before Election Day as both Trump and Democratic rival Joe Biden made their final push to win Wisconsin and its 10 electoral votes.
+Trump won the state by fewer than 23,000 votes in 2016 and planned his third visit in seven days on Friday.
+Biden also planned to campaign in Wisconsin on Friday.
+Polls have consistently shown a tight race in the state, usually with Biden ahead by single digits and within the margin of error.

+Hitt said the stolen money would have been used in the final days of the campaign to make snap spending decisions based on the state of the race.

-Hitt said the hackers were able to manipulate invoices from four vendors who were being paid to send out direct mail for Trump’s reelection efforts and to provide pro-Trump material such as hats that could be handed out to supporters.
-Invoices were altered so when the party paid them, the money went to the hackers instead of the vendors, Hitt said.
+He said the hackers manipulated invoices from four vendors who were being paid to send out direct mail for Trump’s reelection efforts and to provide pro-Trump material such as hats that could be handed out to supporters.
+Invoices and other documents were altered so when the party paid them, the money went to the hackers instead of the vendors, Hitt said.

+The hack was discovered after someone noticed that an invoice was generated that should not have been, he said.

 Copyright 2020 The Associated Press.
 All rights reserved.